-- 4.1 When you make an application to the Council, we will seek to achieve the following service standards: - Within 5 days, we will check your submission against the National and Local list of planning application requirements.
-If your application is invalid we will alert your appointed Agent explaining what is required. - When your application is submission is correct, we notify your appointed Agent to confirming validation and provide details of the anticipated decision date. - Your application will be handled by a planning case officer who will be the key point of contact during the councils processing of your proposal. - When appropriate, the planning case officer will contact your appointed Agent to discuss any amendments or minor revisions that could allow the application to address outstanding concerns.
+- 5.1 When you make an application to the Council, we will seek to achieve the following service standards: - Within 5 days, we will check your submission against the National and Local list of planning application requirements.
+If your application is invalid we will alert your appointed Agent explaining what is required. - When your application is submission is correct, we notify your appointed Agent to confirming validation and provide details of the anticipated decision date.